lynetteshaw/Cross-Dysarthria-ASR/Model_Proposal.md

 ### 1) Environment
 No environment.
 Maybe in my setup the environment is extracting features?
 Currently the features which I am investigating are called shapelets, which are pitch segments patterns that ideally cluster based on class (still researching this at the moment).
 My feature if this works will be the distance of a given test shapelet to the closest set of neighbors (k-NN) in the corresponding shapelet space.
 The downside: The time complexity for generating these shapelets is massive!

+*LS COMMENTS: Input data and data used to validate predictions is sometimes construed as being the environmental, albeit in a very abstract manner.
+Interesting hypothesis!*

 ```python